xx025/pycvt/README.md

-"box_iou",              # calculate Intersection over Union (IoU) between two sets of boxes "generate_sliding_windows",  # generate sliding window coordinates for an image "sliding_crop",         # crop an image using sliding windows "getcolor",             # get a color for a given class id "test_file",            # one test file for testing purposes
+"box_iou",              # calculate Intersection over Union (IoU) between two sets of boxes "generate_sliding_windows",  # generate sliding window coordinates for an image "sliding_crop",         # crop an image using sliding windows "scale_boxes",          # scale bounding boxes by a factor "get_color",             # get a color for a given class id "test_file",            # one test file for testing purposes